gvwilson/thirdbit/talks/speaking.md

 ### Ticket to full event

-- As [Tatiana says][tatiana], you wouldn't think it would be necessary to spell this out...
+- As [Tatiana says][tatiana], you wouldn't think it would be necessary to spell this out…

 ## Logistics